twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/add.md

 ## `-r`, `--recursive`

-Recursively add all files, directories, and symlinks.
+Recursively add all files, directories, and symlinks, `true` by default.
+Can be disabled with `--recursive=false`.

 ## `-s`, `--secrets` `ignore`|`warning`|`error`